-Your child should expect one homework every two lessons.
+Your child should expect one homework every three lessons.
 This homework will either be an enquiry homework where they will be asked to look further in to a particular subject area.
 The alternative homework will require students to answer a GCSE exam question to demonstrate their understanding of the knowledge learnt in the classroom.
-This answer will then be marked and during the next lesson.
+Some homework's will ask the students to read up on core content knowledge ready for the next lesson so that progress can be more rapid and students have a basic understanding before the key knowledge is learnt.